korilium/Peccon.jl/docs/src/man/Theory.md

 \sigma^2_P =  w'\Sigma w
 ```

-What we want to know is that for a given number of stocks which combinations is the most preferential.
+Remember, what we want to know is that for a given number of stocks which combinations gives us to lowest variance with the highest return.
 To achieve this we minimize the variance and take into account our risk-preference $P$ with respect to returns *based on some historic data*.
 We therefore minimize the following cost function:

 ```math